WhiteTrafficLight/MuSR_TaxLaw/README.md

 These are easily added to the `eval/eval.py` file.

-## Overview of MuSR
+## Overview of MuSR-TaxLaw

 <image src="./imgs/system_diagram.png"></image>

-This repository holds the code for the paper _MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning_
+This repository is a modified version of the original MuSR framework, adapted for generating German tax law cases that require multi-step legal reasoning.
+The original MuSR methodology has been preserved while the domain-specific components have been replaced with German tax law elements.

-All MuSR datasets can be found in `{project_root}/datasets`.
-Follow the installation guide to get the datasets mentioned from the paper downloaded.
+German tax law case datasets can be found in `{project_root}/datasets`.
+The domain-specific seed data for generating tax law scenarios is located in `{project_root}/domain_seed/`.

 Major components for making the MuSR dataset can be found in `{project_root}/src`.